MieDB-100k: A Comprehensive Dataset for Medical Image Editing

 \textbf{Stage II: We leverage these expert models to modify lesion-bearing images ($L$) into their counterfactual `healthy' results ($H$).} Specifically, we fill the lesion area in $L$ using white pixels based on its ground-truth segmentation label.
 This masked image and its corresponding binary mask are then processed by the modality-matched expert model to synthesize $H$, where healthy tissue replaces lesion.
 Compared to distilling general-purpose generative models, our modality-specific approach not only restricts the high-variance generative process to a localized region to guarantee background consistency during the edit, but also ensures that tasks remain within the model’s learned distribution, thereby significantly reducing hallucinations.
 Furthermore, unlike manual data collection from the internet, our approach provides superior scalability and efficiency.

 \textbf{Stage III: We implement a rejection sampling mechanism for the generated `healthy' images ($H$)} to further enhance the data quality within the Modification tasks.
-For modalities that resemble natural images (e.g., endoscopy and dermoscopy), we prompt the Qwen3-VL-32B-Instruct model \citep{qwen3vl} to filter out $H$ that still contain lesions, exhibit artifacts, or are of low quality.
+For modalities that resemble natural images (\textit{e.g.}, endoscopy and dermoscopy), we prompt the Qwen3-VL-32B-Instruct model \citep{qwen3vl} to filter out $H$ that still contain lesions, exhibit artifacts, or are of low quality.
 For other modalities, we train separate nnUNet models \citep{nnunet} for lesion segmentation and discard $H$ where lesions remain detectable.
+For further details, please refer to App.~\ref{app:auto_detail}.

 \textbf{Stage IV: Triplet combination.} Using these high quality `lesion-healthy' counterfactual pairs, we generate diverse Modification task data by swapping $L$ and $H$ from niche of input and output and varying the textual prompts $P$.